Rays vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In eight games over the last 10 matchups when favored by sportsbooks, the Rays have a record of 2-6.
+- Over their last 10 contests, the Rays were named underdogs twice and lost each contest.

-- When it comes to hitting the over, the Rays and their opponents are 3-7-0 in their last 10 games with a total.
+- When it comes to the total, the Rays and their opponents are 2-8-0 in their last 10 games.

 Rays Betting Records & Stats